miamatriarx/.github/readme.md

 ## 💎 Contributors 🚀

-A special thank you to all the wonderful [authors](https://github.com/miamatriarx/.github/blob/main/authors.md) and [contributors](https://github.com/miamatriarx/.github/blob/main/contributors.md) that contributed to this project, as well as notable [acknowledgements](https://github.com/miamatriarx/.github/blob/main/acknowledgements.md).
+A special thank you to all the wonderful [authors](https://github.com/miamatriarx/.github/blob/main/authors.md) and [contributors](https://github.com/miamatriarx/.github/blob/main/contributors.md) who contributed to this project, as well as notable [acknowledgements](https://github.com/miamatriarx/.github/blob/main/acknowledgements.md).
 If you would like to contribute have a look at our [code of conduct](https://github.com/miamatriarx/.github/blob/main/docs/code_of_conduct.md) and [contributing](https://github.com/miamatriarx/.github/blob/main/contributing.md) documentation.

 ![Contributors](https://contrib.rocks/image?repo=miamatriarx/.github)